thaneer-narayanan/SSFB_cost_calculation/README.md

 Calculates capital cost for different discharge durations using cost of power calculated from ssfbcostanalysis.m and cost of energy

 2. ssfbcostanalysis.m
-Optimizes channel height for lowest cost of power for three cost estimates (upper, mid, lower)
+Optimizes channel height and number of cells for the lowest cost of power for three cost estimates (upper, mid, lower)

 3. nonlinconstr_SSFB.m
 Optimization constraint called by ssfbcostanalysis.m file